 Oxygen Partial Pressure

-Also known as PO2, it is the measurement of oxygen in the arterial blood.
-We measure this to determine how well oxygen can pass from the lungs to the blood.
+Also known as PO2, it measures oxygen in the arterial blood.
+We estimate this to determine how well oxygen can pass from the lungs to the blood.

-The PO2 test is used in association with a group of tests that are called arterial blood gas (ABG) tests, which also analyze carbon dioxide, bicarbonate (HCO3) and the pH level in red blood cells.
+The PO2 test is used in association with a group of tests called arterial blood gas (ABG) tests, which also analyze carbon dioxide, bicarbonate (HCO3), and the pH level in red blood cells.

 How to understand the partial pressures

 Oxygen accounts for approximately 21 percent of the gases in our blood.
-The pressure of all the gases we breathe (oxygen, nitrogen, carbon dioxide) is approximately 760 mm Hg at sea level.
+The pressure of all the gases we breathe (oxygen, nitrogen, carbon dioxide) is about 760 mm Hg at sea level.